danielschemmel/emma/README.md

 - `emma` is not async-signal-safe, i.e., you may not de-/allocate memory in a signal handler.
 (The same probably holds true for your default memory allocator; POSIX does not list `malloc` or `free` as async-signal safe either.)

 # Features
 - `tls` enabling thread-local-storage requires a nightly compiler.
+If at all possible, you should enable TLS, as it massively impacts performance.